XplnHUB/newgatejs/CONTRIBUTING.md

 ## Thank You!

-Thank you for contributing to ARX!
+Thank you for contributing to Holoway!
 Your efforts help make this project better for everyone.

 ---